About Polk County Warming Centers

 Can you use donations?

 Yes!
-Instant decaf coffee/tea, bullion, gloves, socks, blankets, sleeping bags, and other wintry-warm items are especially appreciated.
+Hot drink mixes, oatmeal, canned foods, gloves, socks, sleeping bags, and other wintry-warm items are especially appreciated.
 For a complete list, please visit our Get Involved page.
-Donations can be brought to the warming center location during the intake hours of 7-9 p.m. on the nights we're open or to the Dallas Resource Center, and we can distribute from there as needed.
+Donations can be brought to the warming center location during the intake hours of 7-9 p.m. on the nights we're open or to a Resource Center, and we can distribute from there as needed.
 Thanks for your support!

-The warming center season runs from November 1st through March 31st and active on nights when the temperature is forecast to drop to freezing (32F) or below.
+The warming center season runs from November 1st through March 31st, and we are active on nights when the temperature is forecast to drop to freezing (32F) or below.
 Intake is from 7-9 p.m. (please call 503-949-4987 for access after hours).
 The center remains open until 7 a.m.
 Check here to see specifically when and where we're open.

 Where is the Warming Center located?

-We have a rotating shelter schedule primarily at churches in the communities of Dallas and Monmouth/Independence (each location on call for a two-week period).
+We have a rotating shelter hosted primarily at churches in the communities of Dallas and Monmouth/Independence (each location is on call for a two-week period).
 To increase access, we are also excited to partner with the City of Falls City in offering a fixed location at the Community Center.

 I live in another town and don't have transportation.
 How can I get there?

 We can help!
-Transportation is available with an hour's notice on the nights we activate.
+The Cherriots bus system is providing free rides to and from the Warming Centers when they are operating, Mondays-Saturdays, and we have a van available to pick you up on Sundays.
 We want you to be able to get to the warming center and back to your community the next morning.
-Please call 503-949-4987 to arrange a ride.
-If you're a community member who would like to join our pool of volunteer drivers, please contact us.
+Please call 503-949-4987 with any questions or to arrange a ride.
+If you would like to join our pool of volunteer drivers, please contact us.

 What about all my stuff?